 Emmitsburg, MD 21727

-This 36 credit program is unique in that it provides a strong foundation in biological content knowledge and core business courses in addition to the crossover courses.
-Following a cohort model, graduate students take eight week courses that meet one night a week from 6-9:30 p.m. at the Mount's Frederick campus.
-Cohort groups are formed in August and January for the MSB program.
+This program is unique in that it provides a strong foundation in biological content knowledge and core business courses in addition to the crossover courses.
+Following a cohort model, graduate students take 12 eight-week courses (36 credits) that meet one night a week from 6-9:30 p.m. at the Mount's Frederick campus.
+Cohort groups are formed in August and sometimes January for the MSB program.

 The curriculum provides the student with a three-dimensional academic perspective culminating in a final capstone experience course.